nathanbish/CUSG-Law/Statutes/Title VI: Cost Centers/Chapter 4: Personnel & Employment Policies/README.md

 (c) Any cost center found in violation of this statute shall be subject to inquiry by the Legislative Council.
 Continued noncompliance may result in penalties as determined by the Tri-Executives and/or Legislative Council.

+## §6.4.2 – Zero Waste Staff Training
+**Enacted by** 72 LCB 15 (“Zero Waste”)

+**Text:**

+(a) All student fee-funded staff and positions shall participate in a zero waste training program administered by either the CUSG Sustainability Director or Environmental Center.